No. 23 Minnesota hands No. 7 Michigan 1st loss in 75-57 romp

 Michigan: Fresh from their 77-54 thrashing of No. 9 Wisconsin, a third win by 19-plus points in as many matchups with ranked foes, the Wolverines have been playing like a Final Four team.
 At some point in this loaded league, a setback was bound to happen.

+“This loss right here is a loss that we’re going to learn from,” coach Juwan Howard said.

-Minnesota: Finally through the thick of their front-loaded conference schedule, the Gophers have stacked up so many quality wins that simply landing an at-large NCAA Tournament bid would be a letdown.
-The only time in the last 15 years they've finished with a winning Big Ten record and higher than sixth place was 2016-17, when they were 11-7.
-Pitino improved to 3-11 against Michigan.
+Minnesota: Through the thick of their front-loaded conference schedule, the Gophers have stacked up so many quality wins that simply landing an at-large NCAA Tournament bid would be a letdown.

 POLL IMPLICATIONS

-Michigan will likely stay in the top 10 when the next AP poll is published on Monday.
-Minnesota, the sixth Big Ten team ranked, will undoubtedly slide up several spots.
+Michigan has done enough to stay in the top 10 when the next AP poll is published on Monday.
+Minnesota, the lowest of six ranked Big Ten teams, will undoubtedly move up several spots.

 UP NEXT